Estimation and Inference for High Dimensional Factor Model with Regime Switching: Asymptotic Results

 \begin{assu} (1) For $j=1,...,J^{0}$, $\frac{1}{N}\Lambda _{j}^{0\prime }\Lambda _{j}^{0}\rightarrow \Sigma _{\Lambda _{j}}$\ for some positive definite $\Sigma _{\Lambda _{j}}$ and $\left\Vert \lambda _{ji}^{0}\right\Vert \leq M$\ for any $i=1,...,N$.\textbf{\ }

 (2) For any $j=1,...,J^{0}$\ and $k=1,...,J^{0}$, $\min_{t}\frac{1}{N} f_{t}^{0\prime }\Lambda _{j}^{0\prime }M_{\Lambda _{k}^{0}}\Lambda _{j}^{0}f_{t}^{0}\geq C$ for some $C>0$. \end{assu}

-Assumption \ref{loadings}(1) ensures that within each regime, each factor has a nontrivial contribution. $\left\Vert \lambda _{ji}^{0}\right\Vert $ is assumed to be uniformly bounded over $i$.
-Assumption \ref{loadings}(2) is the identification condition for determining which regime each $x_{t}$ belongs to, see Section \ref{id} for more details.
+Assumption \ref{loadings}(1) corresponds to Assumption B in Bai (2003).
+Assumption \ref{loadings}(1) ensures that each factor has a nontrivial contribution within each regime, and $\left\Vert \lambda _{ji}^{0}\right\Vert $ is assumed to be uniformly bounded over $i$.
+Assumption \ref{loadings}(2) is the identification condition for determining which regime each $x_{t}$ belongs to, see Section \ref{id} for details on the implication of this condition.

 \begin{assu} (1) $\mathbb{E}(e_{it})=0$, $\mathbb{E}(e_{it}^{\alpha })\leq M$ for some $\alpha >16$.

 (2) $\sum\nolimits_{k=1}^{N}\tau _{ik}\leq M$ for any $i$, where $\mathbb{E} (e_{it}e_{kt})=\tau _{ik,t}$ with $\left\vert \tau _{ik,t}\right\vert \leq \tau _{ik}$ for some $\tau _{ik}>0$ and for all $t$.